angelazzh/LevelingUp/README.md

 ## Overview

 Do you want to make a change in your life for the better?
 You can!
 Through LevelingUp, you get to fully customize your workout routine and set fitness goals!
 LevelingUp helps you keep track of your fitness journey.
 You can register for an account and log your routine.
-For each routine, you can add exercises and check them off as you go.
+For each routine, you can add as many exercises as you desire.
 You can also set goals so you are aware of your progress!

 ## Data Model